 Online associate degrees typically can be completed in two years and are available for a variety of programs.
 Online students who've graduated from an associate degree program will often be more competitive in the job market, especially in technical and vocational fields, compared to those with only a high school diploma or GED.
 Online associate degrees are also a solid stepping stone for those looking to earn and transfer credits to a four-year institution so they can continue on to more advanced degrees.

-Bachelor’s degree programs can usually be completed online in four years.
-Bachelor of Science and Bachelor of Arts degrees are available online in almost any area of study imaginable, from popular subjects such as engineering to less common subjects such as personal training or Christian counseling.
+Online bachelor's degree programs can usually be completed online in four years.
+Bachelor of Science and Bachelor of Arts degrees are available online in almost any area of study imaginable, from popular subjects such as engineering to less common subjects such as personal training or data science.
 Graduates of an online bachelor's degree program will find themselves qualified for a wide range of jobs, or they may advance their studies by pursuing a master's degree.

 Online master's degree programs are a valuable option for students hoping to pursue graduate-level education at a flexible pace, as many programs are designed to allow online students to continue full-time work while completing their studies.
 Online master's degrees typically take two years to complete and are available in most subjects.
-Many schools, such as Dallas Baptist University, Liberty University, and Southern New Hampshire University Online, offer over 100 different online graduate degree options.
+Many schools offer over 100 different online graduate degree options.

 Obtaining a doctoral degree is one of the ultimate ways to achieve excellence in a field, and there are a variety of online doctorates available.
 The time required for completion of these degrees varies, depending on whether the online student is full-time or part-time.
-Many degrees are available at a reasonable rate from highly recommended institutions, such as The George Washington University and Texas A & M University-College Station.
 Prospective doctoral students can explore degree offerings in business, psychology, computer science, and a wide variety of other subject areas.